turingschool/backend-curriculum-site/module2/lessons/http.md

 The first line is called the **Request Line**.
 It contains:

 * The **Verb**, in this case `GET`.
 The Verb indicates what type of Request are you sending. `GET` is the most basic HTTP Verb.
 A Get Request is just asking for information.
-In this tutorial, we will only be concerned with GET Requests.
 * The **Path**, in this case `/`.
 The Path specifies where the request should go.
 Together, the first two words are saying "Get me the information located at `/`".
 * The Protocol, in this case `HTTP/1.1`.
 It specifies which version of the HTTP protocol we are using.

 All of the following lines are **Headers**.
 The first word is the name of the Header, and everything after is the value of the Header.
 The first Header is the `host` header that has a value of `localhost:9292`.
 Notice that this is very similar to a Hash.
-These Headers are unimportant for this tutorial, but other types of Requests may put critical information in the Headers.

 ### Generating the Response